What is St Paul’s Creative Centre?

 St Paul’s offers co-working (hot desking), tenancies (longer-term office spaces), content creation spaces / song-writing rooms, and event spaces.
 It also offers Gig City high speed internet, with speeds up to 1GB/s, and a variety of meeting spaces, kitchen / bar areas and a private courtyard.

 Am I eligible to work from St Paul’s?

 Our business community is specifically aimed at those working in the creative industries, so our members can make the most of collaborative and networking opportunities.
-Please see the Department for Innovation and Skills’ website for a definition of the ‘creative industries’.
+Please see the Department for Industry, Innovation and Science’s website for a definition of the ‘creative industries’.

 Who else works from St Paul’s?
 What other types of businesses are here?

 We have a vibrant community of businesses, entrepreneurs, and artists who work in the creative industries at St Paul’s.
 Check our Current Members page for details of who is currently working from the centre.

 How do I make an appointment to visit St Paul’s and see if it’s right for my business?

 Please email us or call 08 7320 3337 to make an appointment to arrange a time to view the Centre.
 Appointments can be made between 10am-3pm Tuesday – Friday, pending staff availability.
 Before you make an appointment, please ensure that you are eligible to become a member or tenant, and that St Paul’s is suitable for your business.